lverghese/100-days-of-code/log.md

 **Today's Progress**: Worked on relaunching Fitness Buddy in Docker, having trouble with Sequelize errors when running the image.

 **Thoughts:** Struggling to understand new technologies but working through it and learning as I go.
+Still getting back into the routine after taking a small break.

 **Link to work:** https://fitness-buddy-2.herokuapp.com/